-The maximum rate of $17 per day applies after 2 hours and 40 minutes.
+The maximum rate of $17 per day applies after two hours and 40 minutes.
 If you're picking someone up, you can park for $2 per 20 minutes (prices as of 2018).
-There are off-site parking services such as Park 'N Fly.
+There are off-site parking services, as well, such as Park 'N Fly.

 Airlines and Terminal Information

 There are three levels in the terminals at Miami International Airport.
 For departures, check-in and ticketing are on Level 2.
-For arrivals, baggage claim is on Level 1.
+For arrivals and baggage claim, go to Level 1.
 There are moving walkways on Level 3 and above the North Terminal Concourse D, the Skytrain can take you from one end of the mile-long concourse to the other, with stations at four locations.

 A complete list of airlines and terminals is available on the official website.
 If you're flying on a major airline, here's where to head:

 - American Airlines, Terminals D and E (ticket counter is on D)